 - Use the “End after Occurrences” drop-down to set an end to your recurring sessions.

-- When a student enters the session, click purple arrow tab in the lower right corner to open the Collaborate panel.
+- When a student enters the session, click the purple arrow tab in the lower right corner to open the Collaborate panel.

 - Along the bottom bar of the panel that expands, click the third icon for sharing content, and select Breakout Groups from the options presented.